MikolajCzarnecki/Demographic_analysis/README.md

-# Demographic_analysis
+# Data Science Project: Statistical Analysis of Consumer Behavior in Bajtocja
-Data Science Project: Statistical Analysis of Consumer Behavior in Bajtocja Project Overview
+Project Overview

 This project involves a statistical analysis of simulated consumer behavior data from a fictional region, Bajtocja.
-The dataset, dane_projekt1.csv, contains survey results on various consumer habits and demographic details.
+The dataset, project_data1.csv, contains survey results on various consumer habits and demographic details.
 Data Description

 The dataset includes the following variables: